kevbuh/froog/docs/README.md

 First, download frog using the <a href="https://github.com/kevbuh/frog/blob/main/docs/install.md">installation</a> docs.

-# Lets start building!
+# How to build

-the most fundamental item in all of frog and machine learning is the Tensor. a tensor is simply a matrix of matrices (more accurately a multi-dimensional array).
+The most fundamental item in all of frog and machine learning is the Tensor.
+A tensor is simply a matrix of matrices (more accurately a multi-dimensional array).

 You can create a Tensor in frog by
 ```python